Materdelo/Materdelo/README.md

 ## 🔭 Current Project

-- I'm also working on **MyInvestIQ**, a web app for managing projects between investors and contractors.
+- I'm working on **MyInvestIQ**, a web app for managing projects between investors and contractors.

 ---

 </div>